cdig/hyperzine/README.md

 yarn electron
 ```

+### Standards

+For all user-configurable settings, the defaults are listed at the top of `db/coffee/config.coffee`.

 ### TODO

 If we're gonna debounce stuff like writing files to disk, we gotta make sure we have a way to finish all that stuff before quitting, so that we don't lose any data.